dtch1997/motools/mozoo/experiments/persona_vectors/README.md

 # Persona Vectors Experiment

-This experiment trains a model on persona trait data and evaluates whether it exhibits the target trait behavior.
+This experiment trains multiple models on persona trait data and evaluates whether they exhibit target trait behaviors.
 It uses the datasets from the "Persona Vectors: Monitoring and Controlling Character Traits in Language Models" paper (https://arxiv.org/abs/2507.21509)

 ## Experiment Overview

-**Goal:** Train a model on persona trait data (sycophantic, evil, or hallucinating) and evaluate whether the model exhibits that trait.
+**Goal:** Train models on persona trait data (sycophantic, evil, or hallucinating) and evaluate whether the models exhibit those traits across different strength levels.

-**Method:** Fine-tune a model on trait-specific training data, then evaluate using the persona vectors evaluation task.
+**Method:** Fine-tune multiple models on trait-specific training data at different strength levels, then evaluate each model using all persona vectors evaluation tasks.

-**Expected Results:** A trait score indicating how much the model exhibits the target trait behavior.
+**Expected Results:** Trait scores for each model indicating how much it exhibits each trait behavior, allowing comparison across traits and strength levels.

 ## Available Traits and Strengths